Republican People's Party: Road to the center-left: 1950–1980

-With electoral law reform implementing proportional representation, the CHP emerged as the first-placed party at the general election of 1961, and formed a grand coalition with the Justice Party, a successor-party to the Democrat Party.
+The CHP emerged as the first-placed party at the general election of 1961, and formed a grand coalition with the Justice Party, a successor-party to the Democrat Party.
 This was the first coalition government in Turkey, which endured for seven-months. İnönü was able to form two more governments with other parties until the 1965 election.
 His labor minister Bülent Ecevit was instrumental in giving Turkish workers the right to strike and collective bargaining.
-As leader of the Democratic Left movement in the CHP, Ecevit contributed to the party adopting the Left of Centre (Ortanın solu) programme for that election, which they lost. İnönü remained as opposition leader and the leader of the CHP until 8 May 1972, when he was overthrown as party leader by Ecevit in a party congress, due to his endorsement of the military intervention of 1971.
+As leader of the Democratic Left faction in the CHP, Ecevit contributed to the party adopting the Left of Centre (Ortanın solu) programme for that election, which they lost against the Justice Party.

+İnönü favored Ecevit's controversial faction, resulting in Turhan Feyzioğlu leaving the CHP and founding the Reliance Party.
+When asked about his reasoning for his favoring Ecevit, İnönü replied: "Actually we are already a left-to-center party after embracing Laïcité.
+If you are populist, you are [also] at the left of center."
+With Feyzioğlu's departure, the CHP participated in the 1969 election with a Democratic Left program without qualms, though it achieved a similar result as its performance from last election due to the growing perception that the party primarily appealed to the educated urban elite. İnönü remained as opposition leader and the leader of the CHP until 8 May 1972, when he was overthrown by Ecevit in a party congress, due to his endorsement of the military intervention of 1971.

 Ecevit adopted a distinct left wing role in politics and, although remaining staunchly nationalist, attempted to implement democratic socialism into the ideology of CHP.
-Support for the party increased when he became prime minister in 1974 and invaded Cyprus.
-The CHP achieved its best ever result in a free and fair multi-party election under Ecevit, when in 1977, the party received 41% of the vote.
-The 1970s featured constant changes in government between the CHP and the Justice Party, as well as intense political violence.
+His arrival saw support for the party increase in the 1973 election.
+After establishing a coalition arrangement with an Islamist party, Ecevit made the decision to invade Cyprus in an atmosphere of deteriorating order on the island.
+The 1970s saw the party solidify its relations with trade unions and leftist groups in an atmosphere of intense polarization and political violence.
+The CHP achieved its best ever result in a free and fair multi-party election under Ecevit, when in 1977, the party received 41% of the vote, but not enough support for a stable government.
+Ecevit and his political rival Süleyman Demirel would constantly turnover the premiership as partisan deadlock took hold.
 This ended in a military coup in 1980, resulting in the banning of every political party and major politicians being jailed and banned from politics.